maths/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start.md

 So this possible outcome can be used in the potential response tree, question tests and so on by referring to the variable `taw1`.

-Edit your trial question, save and preview it to get new random versions of the question.
+Edit your trial question, save and preview it to get new random variants of the question.

-### Deploying random versions ###
+### Deploying random variants ###

-Before a student sees the questions it is sensible to deploy random versions.
+Before a student sees the questions it is sensible to deploy random variants.
 See [deploying](Deploying.md) for more information on this process.

 # Next step #